Robert W. Bower: Awards and recognition

-Robert W. Bower was recognized with many awards.
+Bower was recognized with many awards.
 Most notably was his induction into the National Inventors Hall of Fame in 1997 for his invention of the self-aligned gate ion implanted MOSFET.
 In 1999, he was elected as a member of the National Academy of Engineering, one of the highest professional distinctions granted to an engineer.
 Other awards granted include the Distinguished Senior Fellow Award, Alexander von Humbold Research Award, Ronald H. Brown American Innovator Awards, and Distinguished Alumni Award.
 These awards were granted for his contributions as an alumnus and his accomplishments as an inventor.